-3.1.1 All requests for applications for appointment to the medical staff and requests for clinical privileges will be forwarded to the medical staff office or other designated place.
-Upon receipt of the request, the medical staff office will provide the applicant an application package, which will include a complete set of the medical staff bylaws or reference to an electronic source for this information.
+a.
+All requests for applications for appointment to the medical staff and requests for clinical privileges will be forwarded to the medical staff office or other designated place.
+Upon receipt of the request, the medical staff office will provide the applicant an application package.
 This package will enumerate the eligibility requirements for medical staff membership and/or privileges.